 Other risk dimensions are incorporated at the Group and business unit levels where appropriate.
 They include insurance and concentration risk, financial strength, and earnings robustness.
-Specific risk instructions for the main business units are prepared on the basis of the overall risk policies and limits.
+Specific risk instructions for the main business units are prepared based on the overall risk policies and limits.
 These instructions are used to prepare business procedures and reconciliation and control procedures for the relevant units and for system development purposes.